ccerv1/blog/essays/the-most-important-lesson-of-my20s.md

 I still have a soft copy of the letter.
 There were three asks:

 - A pay raise, from $500 to $2000 per month
-- Signatory control of a foreign foundation I’d setup to receive external funding for the microloan program
+- Signatory control of a foreign foundation I’d set up to receive external funding for the microloan program
 - A seat at the “big kid’s table” where strategic planning and communications happened — and some ideas for what the agenda should be

-I’ll never know if it was one my specific demands that set Pepe off or just the fact that I was an arrogant 24 year old giving unsolicited advice about how to run the organization he founded.
+I’ll never know if it was one of my specific demands that set Pepe off or just the fact that I was an arrogant 24-year-old giving unsolicited advice about how to run the organization he founded.
 Probably the latter.
 We didn’t have a particularly close relationship or regular 1-1s to broach such issues.

 In any case, my life was in a free fall.